De'Adre Aziza

-De'Adre Danielle Aziza (/diˈeɪdrə əˈziːzə/; born June 14, 1977) is an American actress and singer.
+De'Adre Imani Aziza (/diˈeɪdrə əˈziːzə/; born June 14, 1977) is an African-American actress and singer.

 Early life and education

 Aziza was born in Atlanta, Georgia and raised in Teaneck, New Jersey.
-She is the daughter of Donna Avery, retired part-time assistant professor and textiles specialist at Parsons The New School for Design.
-She attended the Harlem School of the Arts for eleven years and the Dance Theater of Harlem for five.
-She is a graduate of the Tisch School of the Arts at New York University.
+She is the daughter of Donna L. Avery, retired part-time assistant professor and textiles specialist at Parsons The New School for Design.
+She attended the Harlem School of the Arts for eleven years and the Dance Theater of Harlem for four years.
+She is studied at the Tisch School of the Arts at New York University.

 Career

 She received a Tony Award nomination for Best Featured Actress in a Musical for Passing Strange, in which she played "teenage goddess" Edwina Williams, Dutch neo-hippie Marianna, and German revolutionary/filmmaker Sudabey.
 She appeared again on Broadway in Women on the Verge of a Nervous Breakdown.